2 MATERIAL ACCOUNTING POLICIES

 Material accounting policies used in preparation of the standalone financial statements have generally been included in the relevant notes to the financial statements.

-The financial statements of the Company have been prepared in compliance with all material aspects of the Indian Accounting Standards (Ind AS) as notified under Section 133 of the Companies Act, 2013 and presentation requirements of Division II of Schedule III to the Companies Act, 2013.
+The financial statements of the Company have been prepared in compliance with all material aspects of the Indian Accounting Standards (Ind AS) as notified under Section 133 of the Companies Act, 2013, read with the rules made thereunder and presentation and disclosure requirements of division II of Schedule III of the Companies Act, 2013.

 The financial statements have been prepared and presented in Indian Rupees (H), which is also the Company's functional currency.